yesyinka/blog_source/_posts/2014-02-14-digging-up-django-class-based-views-3.markdown

 In the first two issues of this short series we wandered around the basic concepts of class-based views in Django, and started understanding and using two of the basic generic views Django makes available to you: `ListView` and `DetailView`.
 Both are views that read some data from the database and show them on a rendered template.

 This third issue wants to introduce the reader to the class-based version of Django forms.
 This post is not meant to be a full introduction to the Django form library; rather, I want to show how class-based generic views implement the CUD part of the CRUD operations (Create, Read, Update, Delete), the Read one being implemented by "standard" generic views.
-I also want to show how the class nature can be leveraged to achieve some common behaviours.

 <!--more-->